 + Rain-fall shower head

 + A minibar (beers craft, Fritz-kola),

 My velvet obsession has recently started to get out of hand, but visiting NENI restaurant on the first floor at 25Hours Terminus Nord was the tipping point!
 NENI Paris offers Israeli-Oriental cuisine with a fabulous view of Gare du Nord and might just be my favorite part of this hotel.

 When you enter through the dining room closest to the bar, you’ll notice the wonderfully girly decor: colorful rugs, velvet sofas, armchairs in shades of pink and gray and solid marble tables.
 I fell in love instantly.

-The dining room is well-lit thanks to its numerous windows facing out towards Gare du Nord and warm lighting.
+The dining room is well-lit thanks to the numerous windows facing out towards Gare du Nord.
 From more of a lounge area to a more fine dining setup, there’s a range of table types to choose from.
 I loved having a snack and wine here as well as waking up over my coffee (from Terre de Café roasters in Paris) and buffet breakfast basking in luscious shades of pink, gold and blue.
-The cuisine is inspired by Persian, Arabic, French, and Russian influences and the menu encourages sharing in style.
-I honestly still can’t get over how eclectic and beautiful this place was.
+The cuisine is inspired by Persian, Arabic, French, and Russian influences and the menu is made for sharing.

 SAPE BAR: Come sit and sip expertly crafted cocktails

 Both locals and guests will feel right at home here at the bar of this hotel.